devereaweaver/Full-Stack-Dev/README.md

-# Complete-Developer
+# Full Stack Dev

-Code and notes from the book "The Complete Developer" by Martin Krause to crash course on the fundamentals and tech stack for modern full stack development.
+Code and notes on learning tools and tech for modern full stack development.